CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T004-SBS.md

       ![Shows the menu item for navigating to the Pull Request](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/PullRequestDEVWF-T004.png)

-3. In the Pull Request, check the conversation, Commits, Checks and Files Changed Tabs, and go through the instructions and changes.
+3. In the Pull Request, check the conversation, Commits, Checks, and Files Changed Tabs, and go through the instructions and changes.

-4. On the Conversation Tab, press the **Merge Pull Request** Button, to merge the files in to the main branch.
+4. On the Conversation Tab, press the **Merge Pull Request** Button, to merge the files into the main branch.
 Link the Pull Request to your Azure Boards Work item for Module 1 by typing AB#Module1WorkItemID in the title or description of the Pull Request Commit Message.

       ![Shows the button for merging a Pull Request in GitHub](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/mergePullRequest.png)